Rappsilber-Laboratory/xiRT/README.md

 ## Description
-xiRT is meant to be used to generate additional information about CSMs for machine learning-based rescoring frameworks (similar to percolator).
-However, xiRT also delivers RT prediction for various scenarios.
+xiRT is meant to be used to generate additional information about CSMs for machine learning-based rescoring frameworks but the usage can be extended to spectral libraries, targeted acquisitions etc.
 Therefore xiRT offers several training / prediction  modes that need to be configured depending on the use case.
 At the moment training, prediction, crossvalidation are the supported modes.
 - *training*: trains xiRT on the input CSMs (using 10% for validation) and stores a trained model